 CT Coronary Angiography

 In 2010, I attained level 2 accreditation in Cardiac CT – this level allows me to perform and report CT coronary angiography and calcium scoring tests.
 In line with best practice guidelines, I report these scans jointly with my radiology colleagues.
 Initially, I reported these at the Essex Cardiothoracic Centre but in 2012, I led the repatriation of this service to Colchester.
-I have continued to actively participate in learning and training in this new technology and have reaccredited in 2014 and again in 2017.
+I have continued to actively participate in learning and training in this new technology and have reaccredited in 2014, 2017 & 2021.
 For several years now, I have given lectures in London and Essex at level 2 courses.

 I have a regular cath-lab list for coronary angiography at Colchester Hospital and train junior doctors in this technique.
 For many years now, I have performed coronary angiography almost entirely from the wrist (radial approach), rather than the traditional technique from the groin (femoral approach).
 This give a better patient experience and has less complications such as bleeding.
 I have also introduced new single catheter techniques to Colchester and worked closely with our cath-lab manager to improve the patient experience by allowing patients to eat and drink beforehand (no overnight fasting) and develop new protocols for safer aftercare following radial cases (Helix bands and “patent compression”).

 Wearable Heart Monitors